arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-fd/content.md

 ## 1. The Basic Setup

 Attach your Vision Carrier to your Portenta H7 and open the **OpenMV** Editor.
 For this tutorial, you will create a new script that is based on the face detection example provided by OpenMV.
-Create a new script by clicking the "New File" button in the toolbar on the left side.
+Create a new script by clicking the "New File" button in the toolbar on the left side and save it as **face_detection.py**.

 ## 2. Importing the Modules